 loginctl enable-linger sergiy

-You can check the state of this parameter using the user-status command.
-Use the disable-linger command to disable it:
+You can check the status of this parameter using the user-status command.
+To disable it, use the disable-linger command:

 loginctl disable-linger sergiy